ibm-cloud-docs/vmwaresolutions/archiref/cr-predatar/cr-predatar-overview.md

 * Optionally, you can use encryption with Hyper Protect Crypto Services, Key Protect, and the VMware KMIP service.
 For more information, see [KMIP for VMware overview](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations).

 *  Tertiary backup servers – One or more hardened Red Hat Enterprise Linux [{{site.data.keyword.cloud_notm}} Bare Metal Servers](https://www.ibm.com/products/bare-metal-servers){: external} to host the following components:
    * IBM Spectrum Protect with IBM Spectrum Protect for Virtual Environments.
-For more information, see [IBM Spectrum Protect Cloud Blueprints](https://www.ibm.com/support/pages/node/1128567){: external}.
+For more information, see [IBM Storage Protect Cloud Blueprints](https://www.ibm.com/support/pages/node/1128567){: external}.
    * IBM Spectrum Protect Plus vSnap servers.
 For more information, see [IBM Spectrum Protect Plus Blueprints](https://www.ibm.com/support/pages/node/1119489){: external}.

 * Predatar Virtual Appliance – Consists of: